In Love with Lori Ch. 01bybeachbum1958©

 Mother looked at me, already aware of my answer, and leaned back, away from me, her body language showing avoidance, anger, distance.

 "Very well, I will contact your trustees and discuss with them your request that they provide you with the means to attend a good boarding school, to at least give you a chance to prep for the A-Level examinations."

 She stood up and left the room, stiff and angry.

 Now I had to talk to Charlie, a prospect I was not relishing; not because I was scared of him, but because I loved and respected him, and I knew my request would hurt him.

 As it turned out, Charlie came looking for me.
 I trailed him into the den, more than a little apprehensively.
 He waved me into a chair, and looked gravely at me.

 "So Davey, your mom's upstairs crying; she told me what happened, what's been going on.
 Do you want to tell me your side of it?"

 I walked through the conversation I'd had with mother, giving all my reasons, my feelings of being lost, displaced, here in Iowa, my need to follow after my father, Charlie nodding as I spoke, seeming to understand.
 At last he spoke.

 "DD, now that you know about your trust, that you'll have all the money you'll ever need once you hit 18, does that make a difference to you, or do you still want to go back to England?
 This is your home, you know that.
 When your mom lost your father, all she had left of him was you, now you want to go as well.
 This is tearing her up, but she's still willing to let you go.
-She can see your daddy in you, all over you, just like I can, and I promised him faithfully that I'd look after you.
-So if that means I have to let you go, well okay, if that's the way it has to be.
+She can see your daddy in you, all over you, just like I can, and I promised I'd look after you.
+So if that means I have to let you go, well okay.
 All I want is your word you'll come back one day."